24 Practical Ways to Prepare for Food Shortages and Rising Grocery Prices in 2026

 Homesteading starts with you, not with land.

-I drive down roads where people on vast rural properties choose to do literally nothing with the vast wealth they have.
+I drive down roads where people on vast rural properties choose to do nothing, literally, with the vast wealth they have.
 They mow their lawns, fertilize and weed them with unnecessary poisons, and then call it a day.

-My mother thought everyone in this country was so wealthy to have so much land but grow no food on it.
+My mother thought everyone in this country was so wealthy that they had so much land but grew no food on it.

 She wondered where the chickens and goats were.

-And you — you may bee an apartment rolling your eyes at me.
+And you — you may be in an apartment rolling your eyes at me.
 But I don’t care.
 Because I started in an apartment myself, I started from nothing, so I know exactly what is possible.

 Pick one thing and start.
-Maybe decide that you will learn something new each month.
+Maybe decide to learn something new each month.

 This month that might be making a homemade sourdough starter and beginning the (fascinating) journey to master sourdough bread.